jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 (the latter fall under the attribute of Possession or Control52\).
-Short definition: limited access, observation and disclosure.Integrity (ia): refers to an asset (or data) being complete and unchanged from the original or authorized state, content and
+Short definition: limited access, observation and disclosure.
+Integrity (ia): refers to an asset
+(or data) being complete and
+unchanged from the original or authorized state, content and